 November is Financial Literacy Month in Canada.
-This year is the 10th anniversary of this initiative.
 Various non-profit organizations and community groups partner with the Financial Consumer Agency of Canada (FCAC).
 In this effort, they all encourage Canadians to improve their financial well-being.

 Throughout the month, there are national events to educate the public about the importance of financial literacy.
 These events promote financial products and services available to the people of Canada.